revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 ---

-10. What is the difference between a promise and an observable?
+10.What is the difference between a promise and an observable?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)